Willemstijn/Linux/Raspi-server-baseline-2022.md

 Finish and Reboot

-# Changing the default keyboard layout
+# Changing the default keyboard layout (raspi-config replacement)

 If you have a standard US keyboard and the raspberry does not show the right keys, its time to change the following file to math your keyboard layout.